Low Calorie Pancakes Recipe

-This Low Calorie pancakes recipe is another Body For Life classic .
+This low calorie pancakes recipe is another Body For Life diet classic .
 Some people call them cottage cheese pancakes.
 There are really only three ingredients.
-The egg whites and cottage cheese.
+Oats, egg whites, and cottage cheese.

 - First is to eat DELICIOUS and filling food.

 - The second is to eat high volume, low calorie foods.